MarcoLizza/mode13h.dev/_posts/2023-02-25-a-better-packed-file-system.md

 Storing the file offset in each directory entry enables [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) as once the correct entry is fetched all the required details are ready to be used.
 We make this feature optional, however, with a flag into the archive meta-data telling whether the directory is sorted.
 If not a linear search is used.

-This results in a [very minimalistic file format](^3), which stores only what is vital for the archive to work.
+This results in a very minimalistic file format[^3], which stores only what is vital for the archive to work.

 ---